The fashion industry has more than a few dirty secrets.

 Go green or get out

-When you’re building a clothing brand, sustainability should be baked into your mission and business practices from the get-go.
+When building a clothing brand, sustainability should be baked into your mission and business practices from the get-go.
 It’s no longer an option—it’s what customers demand.
-Established businesses can find inspiration from this list to make impactful changes, whether it’s sourcing better materials, giving back, or improving working conditions.
+Established businesses can find inspiration from this list to make impactful changes, whether sourcing better materials, giving back, or improving working conditions.
 Even small steps in the right direction can lighten your footprint—and meet customers where they are.

 Sustainable clothing brands FAQ